lathika-sunder/Basic-AndroidStudio/8Listofitemselect/README.md

 Android Studio(Min.required Artic Fox)

 ## ALGORITHM:
-Step 1: Open Android Stdio and then click on File -> New -> New project.
+Step 1: Open Android Studio and then click on File -> New -> New project.

-Step 2: Then type the Application name as searchengine and click Next.
+Step 2: Then type the Application name as "listofitemselect" and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.

 Step 4: Then select the Empty Activity and click Next.
 Finally click Finish.

-Step 5: Design layout using AutoComplete TextView in activity_main.xml.
+Step 5: Design layout using UI components in activity_main.xml.

-Step 6: Display screen of search engine in MainActivity file.
+Step 6: Display the list using checkbox in MainActivity file.

 Step 7: Save and run the application.

 ## PROGRAM: